Updated May 24, 2018

 Use the Form Below To Get Actual Updated Price Estimates For 2017 For Obamacare Plans In New York.
 You can also get pricing information on Obamacare alternatives if you find that the available plans are out of your budget.

-New York is one of a few states that maintains and administers its own state-based marketplace for health insurance coverage.
-Customers here can use the NY State of Health to shop for and enroll in ACA-compliant health plans.
-They can also use an independent agent, broker site or company to enroll directly while still taking advantage of cost-saving measures under the Affordable Care Act (Obamacare).
+New York is one of a few states that manages its own state-based marketplace exchange for health insurance coverage under the Affordable Care Act.
+Customers in the State of New York can use the NY State of Health to shop for and enroll in ACA-compliant health plans.
+A New Yorkian can also use an independent agent, web-broker website or an independent marketplace like this one to shop and compare health insurance plans and to enroll.

 Requirement by Law